ESA-APEx/apex_documentation/propagation/usecases.md

 ### Outcome

-You receive support and tools that enable you to start processing, monitor progress, and successfully generate large area deliverables.
+You receive support and tools that enable you to start processing, monitor progress, and successfully generate large-area deliverables.